dotnetCollective/dotnetBlocks/README.md

 # DotNet Building Blocks

- Fundamental building blocks for developing and supporting large scalable applications and platforms. with minimal code and minimial custom technical design or problem solving.
+ Fundamental building blocks for developing and supporting large scalable applications and platforms. with minimal code and minimal custom technical design or problem solving.
 Focus on solving the "business problem".

 - .Net Building blocks provides design, patterns and fundamental blocks used in creating distributed scalable applications.